luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

-Run correlation method that removes higly related columns (over 80%).
+Run correlation method that removes highly related columns (over 80%).
 Similar features do not contribute to model performance and it makes it slower to train.